-As can be seen, to solve the Fourier’s law we have to involve the temperature difference, the geometry, and the thermal conductivity of the object.
-This law was first formulated by Joseph Fourier in 1822 who concluded that “the heat flux resulting from thermal conduction is proportional to the magnitude of the temperature gradient and opposite to it in sign”.
+As can be seen, solve Fourier’s law, we have to involve the temperature difference, the geometry, and the thermal conductivity of the object.
+This law was first formulated by Joseph Fourier in 1822, who concluded that “the heat flux resulting from thermal conduction is proportional to the magnitude of the temperature gradient and opposite to it in sign”.

-Similarly as the Fourier’s law determines the heat flux through a slab, it can also be used to determine the temperature difference, when q is known.
-This can be used for calculation of the temperature in the centre of fuel pellet as will be shown in following sections.
+Similarly, as Fourier’s law determines the heat flux through a slab, it can also be used to determine the temperature difference when q is known.
+This can be used to calculate the temperature in the center of the fuel pellet, as will be shown in the following sections.

 Example – Heat flux through a window

-At this point, we know the temperatures at the surfaces of material.
-These temperatures are given also by conditions inside the house and outside the house.
+At this point, we know the temperatures at the surfaces of the material, and these temperatures are also given by conditions inside the house and outside the house.
 In this case, heat flows by conduction through the glass from the higher inside temperature to the lower outside temperature.
 We use the Fourier’s law of thermal conduction equation:

 We assume that the thermal conductivity of a common glass is k = 0.96 W/m.K.